syncfusion-content/uwp-docs/uwp/Charts/Interactive-Features.md

 ### Customizing the Tooltip

-[`TooltipTemplate`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartSeriesBase.html#Syncfusion_UI_Xaml_Charts_ChartSeriesBase_TooltipTemplate) property allows you to customize the default appearance of the tooltip as illustrated in the below code snippet.
+The [`TooltipTemplate`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartSeriesBase.html#Syncfusion_UI_Xaml_Charts_ChartSeriesBase_TooltipTemplate) property allows you to customize the default appearance of the tooltip as explained in the following code sample.

 {% tabs %}